Aandri99/FPGAPau/Assignments.md

 ## 2. PWM (Digital IO & Simulation)
 In this assignment we are going to develop a [Pulse-Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) module.

-1. Based on the [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd), create a new VHDL module that has the following ports
+1. Based on the [counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) or [counter.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.v
+), create a new VHDL module that has the following ports

 |Name|In/Out | Width (bits) |Description |
 |---|---|---|---|